UCAS code: B120

 Physiology examines humans and other animals and how they function, grow and reproduce.
-It is the study of how cells respond to changes in their environment and examines how cell functions are integrated in tissues, organs and animals.
+It studies how cells respond to changes in their environment and examines how cell functions are integrated in tissues, organs and animals.

-You will study how information is sent from one cell to another through chemical or electrical signals as well as body systems such as nutrition, movement, respiration and reproduction.
+You will study how information is sent from one cell to another through chemical or electrical signals and body systems such as nutrition, movement, respiration and reproduction.